 The requirements include 31 credits in mathematics and 27 credits in economics.
 A related area is not required.
 A grade of C or better is required in each course that is to count toward the major.
 No course that counts toward the major can be taken on an S/NC basis.
-Please note that the Dietrich School of Arts and Sciences maintains the Authoritative Statement of Degree Requirements (major sheet).
+Note that students who declared a math major in the Fall of 2018 or after are required to complete the one credit course, MATH 0500 Professional Development, prior to graduation.
+There are three sections offered in the spring term.
+Please also note that the Dietrich School of Arts and Sciences maintains the Authoritative Statement of Degree Requirements (major sheet).
 The information provided here is for student convenience only.
 The official requirements should be downloaded using the link above.

 Requirements in Mathematics

 Students will take at least 31 credits of basic courses in mathematics.
 In addition, it is strongly recommended that students take at least one field course.
 The selection of field courses in mathematics varies with the choice of specialty in economics.

 Basic Courses (31 credits total)

 - Analytic Geometry and Calculus 1, 2, 3 (12 credits total): MATH 0220, MATH 0230, MATH 0240 or 0245